deeplearning540/deeplearning540.github.io/source/lesson02/content.rst

   * `clustering_data_09.csv <https://raw.githubusercontent.com/deeplearning540/lesson02/main/data/clustering_data_09.csv>`_

 * `iris plants <https://scikit-learn.org/stable/data sets/toy_data set.html#iris-plants-dataset>`_ data set.
 Use the columns `petal_length` vs. `petal_width`.
 The class label is provided as the `target` column.
 To obtain the dataframe from this data set do the following:
-* `iris plants <https://scikit-learn.org/stable/data sets/toy_data set.html#iris-plants-dataset>`_ data set.
-Use the columns `petal_length` vs. `petal_width`.
-The class label is provided as the `target` column.
-To obtain the dataframe from this data set do the following:

 .. code-block:: python